 Another consideration is recreating in bear country.
 Bears will actually be put down if they become too dangerous to humans.
 The easiest way for this to happen is for bears to become comfortable around people.
 You should never feed bears and you need to take extra precautions when traveling through bear country.
 Bears have a tremendous sense of smell and if they begin to associate mealtime with campsites, that’s trouble.
-One way to do that when backpacking is to hang a bear bag or use a to store food.
+One way to do that when backpacking is to hang a bear bag or use a bear vault to store food.
 This will keep your food away from bears and help prevent these associations.

 The last principle is to Be Considerate of Others.
 Be respectful of sacred sites and places with inherent meaning to other cultures.
 Understand that the outdoors are for everyone no matter their race, gender, age, or economic status.
 And generally, be courteous.
 Keep your dog on leash so as not to disturb others.
 Consider playing your music through headphones as opposed to blasting it through a Bluetooth speaker.
 And follow your state or county’s COVID-19 rules and regulations.

 Hopefully this list is a great introduction (or refresher) to the Leave No Trace Principles.
 See you on the trail!

 - K2 releases the first ever freeride ski boot with BOA lacing system

 - Here are the best beaches in San Diego for you to explore and enjoy

 - Why Cotopaxi has become my favorite outdoor clothing brand